 Hopefully, the complex you want will have already gone through the VA’s approval process.
 However, if the condo or townhouse is not on the “approved” list, your buyer’s lender can request approval directly from the VA.
-This can be a complicated process, so make sure your client is working with an experienced VA-approved lender, like our partners at Veterans United Home Loans.
+This can be a complicated process, so make sure your client is working with an experienced VA-approved lender, like Veterans United Home Loans.

 Manufactured homes, better known as mobile homes, are eligible for VA financing.
 But finding a lender willing to fund a manufactured home purchase can be difficult.
 Veterans United does lend on manufactured housing in certain cases.